 Risk increases when APIs become widely distributed without a holistic governance strategy.
 This risk is exacerbated by a continuous application lifecycle process where applications and APIs are constantly changing over time due to integration with complex supply chains and automation via CI/CD pipelines.

 The variety of interfaces and potential risk exposure means security teams need to protect the front door as well as all windows that represent the building blocks of modern apps.

 Advances in machine learning make it possible to dynamically discover API endpoints and automatically map their interdependencies, providing a practical way to analyze API communication patterns over time and identify shadow or undocumented APIs that increase risk.

-Furthermore, continuous endpoint monitoring and analysis enable security baselines to be constructed autonomously, providing for real-time detection and mitigation of threats and anomalous behavior without manual oversight.
+Furthermore, continuous endpoint monitoring and analysis enable security baselines to be constructed autonomously, providing for real-time detection, automated risk scoring, and mitigation of malicious users without unnecessary increases to your security team's workload.

-This continuous and automated protection results in highly calibrated policies that can be applied consistently across all architectures for all APIs—mitigating exploits, deterring bots and abuse that lead to fraud, and enforcing schema and access control.
+This continuous and automated protection results in highly calibrated policies that can be applied consistently across all architectures for all APIs—mitigating exploits, deterring bots and abuse, and enforcing schema, protocol compliance, and access control.